- Early-stage breast cancer treatment is more manageable, less expensive, and results in better outcomes than later stage detection.

 Screening mammograms are low-dose breast X-rays.
 They can help find early-stage cancer, which means treatment is likely to be more successful.

-Note that because a mammogram may result in a false-positive, a follow-up with an MRI is important.
+Note that because a mammogram may result in a false-positive, a follow-up with a breast MRI is important.

-According to the ACS, you’re at average risk for breast cancer if you don’t have a history of the disease, a genetic mutation such as in your BRCA gene, or a strong family history of breast cancer.
+According to the ACS, you are at average risk for breast cancer if you don’t have a history of the disease, a genetic mutation such as in your BRCA gene, or a strong family history of breast cancer.

 You’re also at an average risk of developing breast cancer if you hadn’t had chest radiation therapy before you were 30.